Tamika Montgomery-Reeves

-Tamika Renee Montgomery-Reeves (born April 29, 1981) is an American lawyer who serves as a United States circuit judge of the United States Court of Appeals for the Third Circuit.
-She previously served as a justice of the Delaware Supreme Court.
+Tamika Renee Montgomery-Reeves (born 1981) is an American lawyer who serves as a United States circuit judge of the United States Court of Appeals for the Third Circuit.
+She previously served as an Associate Justice of the Delaware Supreme Court.

 Early life and education

 Montgomery was born in Jackson, Mississippi, to Dewrey and Bettye (nee Cribbs) Montgomery.
 She received a Bachelor of Arts, magna cum laude, from the University of Mississippi in 2003 and a Juris Doctor from the University of Georgia School of Law in 2006.

 Career

 Montgomery-Reeves practiced at Wilson Sonsini Goodrich & Rosati in Wilmington where she focused on corporate governance and commercial litigation.
 She also practiced at Weil Gotshal & Manges in New York City, where she focused on corporate governance and securities litigation.
-Montgomery-Reeves was appointed vice chancellor the Delaware Court of Chancery in 2015 and has worked pro bono with the Prisoners' Rights Project.
+Montgomery-Reeves was appointed Vice Chancellor of the Delaware Court of Chancery in 2015 and has worked pro bono with the Prisoners' Rights Project.
 Montgomery-Reeves joined Chief Justice Collins J. Seitz Jr. on the steering committee of a group that completed a strategic plan for increasing diversity in Delaware's judiciary and legal community.